Aircraft Mechanic

 What do you think are the most realistic plane crash movie scenes?

-Asked by evan over 11 years ago
+Asked by evan almost 12 years ago

 I really can't say.
 I've never been to a real crash site before.
 From the pictures I've seen, you usually have one of two scenarios: Either there is nothing but little chunks of metal and debris everywhere, or there are several largish chunks of airplane (sometimes just one bent up airplane if it was really low speed).
 I do know what isn't very realistic.
 Having engines running after the crash, is pretty far fetched, such as was seen in the opening scenes of Lost and Cast Away.
 Maybe I've just avoided most plane crash movies.